brianmcarey/jellyfin-helm/README.md

-# Jellyfin Software Media System
+# Archived 2024-11-12

+The repository has been archived.

+See the helm chart provided by the Jellyfin project - https://github.com/jellyfin/jellyfin-helm

 This is a helm chart for [Jellyfin](https://github.com/jellyfin/jellyfin/)